ymunemasa/data-tutorials/tutorials/hortonworks/interacting-with-data-using-zeppelin-and-spark/tutorial.md

 This pattern of constructing a function within the argument to a method is one of the **fundamental characteristics** of Scala and once you get used to it, it will make sense and speed up your programming a lot.

-Then let’s split the line into individual columns seperated by `,` and then let’s grab the 6th columns, which means the column with index 5.
+Then let’s split the line into individual columns separated by `,` and then let’s grab the 6th columns, which means the column with index 5.